 Meet Our Board Members

 Hana Bullard came to Prince George in 2011 after living and working in several parts of British Columbia.
 After growing up and graduating from university in Victoria, she followed her dream job to Smithers, then Nanaimo, Victoria, and Enderby.
-A new job opportunity brought Hana to Prince George, and subsequently she has now has a young family with two daughters.
-Working in real estate appraisal while pursuing her education, she loves spending whatever spare time she has with her daughters and family, and can be found outside in her garden whenever the soil is warm.
+A new job opportunity brought Hana to Prince George.
+She has a young family with two daughters.
+Working in real estate appraisal while pursuing her education, she loves spending whatever spare time she has with her daughters and family and can be found outside in her garden whenever the soil is warm.
 Hana’s oldest daughter came to the Caledonia Early Learning Centre when she was 2 1/2 years old.

 Eduardo Martins is a fish biologists and assistant professor at UNBC.
 He moved to Canada with his wife from Brazil in 2008 and lived in the Lower Mainland until moving to Prince George in the summer of 2017.
 He has a lovely 4-year old boy who absolutely loves his daycare friends and teachers.